Public Leadership Education Network: Past programming

 Women Unlocking Nonprofits: Students meet with female leaders from nonprofit organizations and advocates doing policy work in and around DC.
 Notable speakers include Director of Diversity & Inclusion at the Human Rights Campaign Nicole Cozier, Director of Advocacy and Legislative Affairs at Goodwill Laura Walling, and others.

 Membership

 PLEN membership is open to all colleges, universities, and subsets within them such as political science departments, women's studies programs, women's centers, and career development centers.
-Membership fees are paid in the summer, which provides students with discounted prices throughout the academic year.
-Students from PLEN member institutions receive discounts on all PLEN seminars.
+Membership fees are paid in the summer, which provides students with discounted prices and other benefits throughout the academic year.
+A current list of members can be found here.